 3. A Gulab jamun contains sugar syrup up to about 30% of its volume.
-Find approximately how much syrup would be found in 45 Gulab jamuns, each shaped like a cylinder with two hemispherical ends with length 5 cm and diameter 2.8 cm (see figure).
+Find approximately how much syrup would be found in 45 Gulab jamuns, each shaped like a cylinder with two hemispherical ends with a length of 5 cm and a diameter of 2.8 cm (see figure).

 It is known that the gulab jamuns are similar to a cylinder with two hemispherical ends.